TGOlson/tggl-prjct/README.md

 * Migration to ```button``` HTML element from ```div```
 * SASS and/or LESS support
 * On-site customization
+* More circle class support, for example colors for circle.
 * Animation options using CSS3 and/or jQuery plugins